afritz1/OpenTESArena/README.md

 # OpenTESArena

 This open-source project aims to be a modern engine reimplementation for "The Elder Scrolls: Arena" by Bethesda Softworks.
-It is written in C++11 and uses SDL2 for cross-platform video, OpenAL Soft and WildMIDI for sound, and OpenCL for 3D rendering.
+It is written in C++11 and uses SDL2 for cross-platform video, WildMIDI for music, and OpenAL Soft for sound and mixing.
 There is currently support for Windows and Linux.

 - Version: 0.2.0
 - License: MIT